glu-lang/glu-book/_docs/understanding_linear_types.md

 ## What are Linear Types?

 Linear types are a type system that enforces the "linear use" of resources.
-In a linear type system, each resource can only be used once and only once.
+In a linear type system, each resource can only be used **once and only once**.
 This means that once a resource is consumed, it cannot be reused or duplicated.
 Linear types prevent resource leaks by ensuring that resources are properly managed and released.

 In Glu, linear types are used to manage resources that require explicit cleanup, such as file handles, network sockets, and memory.
 By using linear types, you can ensure that resources are properly released and prevent memory leaks and other resource-related issues.